ZcashFoundation/frost/book/src/zcash/technical-details.md

 something like a JSON file with all this information is advisable.

-Of course, unlike regular Zcash wallets, a user losing their FROST wallet is not catastrophical.
+Of course, unlike regular Zcash wallets, a user losing their FROST wallet is not catastrophic.
 Users can recover their key share with the help of other participants, and would only need to remember their identifier (and other participants can probably help with that).